 During hands-on training in our educational setting, you will watch comprehensive demonstrations no more than a foot away from the training bed, and you will perform treatments yourself!
 We have a dedicated team that works around the clock to schedule clients for you to gain real-world experience.

-By the end of your Botox training at National Laser Institute, you will have the confidence and skills to perform Botox and other cosmetic injectable treatments in any medical setting!
+After you receive your Botox certification, you will have the confidence and skills to perform Botox and other cosmetic injectable treatments in any medical setting!